RequestReadTimeout for virtual host - Apache

 How to solve it?

 This error is in the documentation described as "Value: 3; The uploaded file was only partially uploaded.".
 But I couldn't find the reason with this description.
-Let's have a look in the error_log of the apache httpd.
+Let's have a look in the error_log of the Apache httpd.

 [...]
 AH01382: Request body read timeout

-After another research I found out, that the RequestReadTimeout was too low for my upload.
+I found out, that the RequestReadTimeout was too low for my upload.
 To modify the timeouts, we have to edit the mod_reqtimeout module.

 apachectl -M